PCCW: Pacific Century Premium Developments

-Apart from the Bel-Air residential development, PCPD holds the right of first refusal to redevelop 60 PCCW-owned telephone exchange buildings into residential and / or commercial properties.
+Apart from the Bel-Air residential development, PCPD holds the right of first refusal to redevelop 60 PCCW-owned telephone exchange buildings into residential and commercial properties.

 Past subsidiaries

 UK Broadband

-The UK Broadband Group (shortened to UKBG for marketing) is a wholly owned subsidiary and is an upstream service provider.
+The UK Broadband Group (shortened to UKBG for marketing) is a wholly owned subsidiary and upstream service provider.
 Its UK business has been a failure.
-In June 2014 UKBG launched a 4G service in central London.
+In June 2014, UKBG launched a 4G service in central London.
 In February 2017, PCCW agreed to sell UKBG to related company CK Hutchison Holdings.

 Jaleco

 Corporate history

 The legal person of PCCW Limited was incorporated as "Ring Holdings Limited" (群山企業有限公司) on 24 April 1979.
 It was renamed several times and known as Tricom Holdings Limited (得信佳集團有限公司) in 1992.
-In October 1994 Tricom Holdings became a listed company.
+In October 1994, Tricom Holdings became a listed company.
 In May 1999 Richard Li acquired the company, and as a backdoor listing, the listed company was renamed to Pacific Century Cyberworks Limited (盈科數碼動力有限公司; abb.
 PCCW) in the same year.

-In March the same year Richard Li's private company Pacific Century Group won a controversial land deal, acquiring valuable waterfront real estate from the government without any public auction bids.
+In March of the same year, Richard Li's private company Pacific Century Group won a controversial land deal, acquiring valuable waterfront real estate from the government without any public auction bids.
 The Hong Kong government, under chief executive Tung Chee Hwa, gave away the land to his new high-tech residential and commercial venture called Cyberport.
 The development of Cyberport was later injected to PCCW.

 The stock of Pacific Century CyberWorks rose from HK$6.00 to HK$19.50 between 1 and 28 December 1999.
-23 Dec is a Heritage of Pacific Century CyberWorks, break record of single company in Hong Kong history with a HK$5 billion transaction.
+23 Dec is a Heritage of Pacific Century CyberWorks, breaking the record of a single company in Hong Kong history with a HK$5 billion transaction.
 Pacific Century CyberWorks became the seventh-listed (value over HK$170 billion) company on the Hong Kong Exchange on 28 December 1999.